release-engineering/retrodep/README.md

   -only-importpath
         only show the top-level import path
   -template string
-        go template to use for output with Rev, Tag and Ver -x    exit on the first failure
+        go template to use for output with Repo, Rev, Tag and Ver -x    exit on the first failure
 ```